ralgar/proton-mo2-installer/README.md

 - [x] Launching the game from Steam now launches Mod Organizer 2 instead
 - [x] NXM links from your browser can be sent to Mod Organizer 2
 - [x] DynDoLOD, FNIS, Nemesis, BodySlide, Outfit Studio, and other tools all work as expected
+- [ ] Update function for all of the scripts and tools (coming soon)
 - [ ] Steam Deck support (unsure, as I don't own one)
 - [ ] Flatpak Steam support (experimental)